Osmotic Power Systems: The Ocean’s Secret Battery

 The very mineral that once decided the wealth of kingdoms may yet decide the resilience of futures!

-Salt becomes song and our lifeblood.
+Salt becomes our lifeblood once again.

-And if that isn’t poetry, what is?
+And if that isn’t cool enough to get your attention, what is?

 Issues We Face